jamcar23/SwiftlyBridgedCrypto/README.md

 # Swiftly Bridged Crypto

+This framework provides a Swift wrapper for CommonCrypto and other C crypto functionality.
+You will need to build this framework manually (for now; hopefully), start by linking CommonCrypto.

+## Building

-## CommonCrypto
+### CommonCrypto

 You will need to go into the CommonCrypto folder and edit the module.map for your specific Xcode path.
-Below is my working module.map for Xcode 7 beta 5 on OS X 10.10.
+Below is my working module.map for Xcode 7 beta 6 on OS X 10.10.

 ```